 The Yellow Ribbon Program allows UC to partner with the VA to contribute funds to our veterans' unmet tuition and fee charges when their tuition and fees charges exceed the amount payable under Chapter 33.
 UC can contribute up to 50 percent of veterans' unmet costs; the Department of Veterans Affairs will match the amount.

-University of Cincinnati will accommodate up to a maximum of fifty (50) Yellow Ribbon students for the 2012-2013 academic year.
+University of Cincinnati will accommodate up to a maximum of fifty-five (55) Yellow Ribbon students for the 2013-2014 academic year.
 Students will be allotted Yellow Ribbon benefits on a first-come-first-served basis up to the established student-category maximums.

-The maximum number of students per student-category and the maximum dollar amount provided by UC per category will be as follows (summer terms not included):
+The maximum number of students per student-category and the maximum dollar amount provided by UC per category will be as follows:

-The student will be responsible for any tuition and fee charges that exceed the per-term and annual maximum amounts established above.
-To reduce their per-term tuition and fee charges, student-veterans are strongly encouraged to review their eligibility for Ohio residency classification under the "Ohio GI Promise" and take action as appropriate.
+Student swill be responsible for any tuition and fee charges that exceed the per-term and annual maximum amounts established above.
+To reduce their per-term tuition and fee charges, student-veterans must review their eligibilty for Ohio residency classification under the "Ohio GI Promise" and other residency programs available at UC and take action as appropriate.